-^{} This falsehood, Telemachus, is quite innocent; the Gods themselves cannot condemn it; it injures no man; you carry too far the love of virtue, and the fear of wounding religion.
+^{} This falsehood, Tetanachus, is quite innocent; the Gods themselves cannot condemn it; it injures no man; you carry too far the love of virtue and the fear of wounding religion.

-soimême, car il parle contre sa conscience."-Telemaque. liv.
+soimeme, car il parle contre sa conscience. -Telemaque, iiv.
 3.

-This subject is easy in itself, but exceedingly difficult in the opposition it meets.
+This subject is easy in itself, but exceedingly difficult in tke opposition it meets.
 Having been induced to join the fraternity, by the solemn and reiterated claims of Free Masonry to peculiar excellence, and a most ancient origin, I am compelled either to countenance its claims by silence, while others proclaim them; or to reply with reason. countenance them, is to take a part of the responsibility for their truth, and to reply is singular.
-For their truth, I can be in no degree responsible; and have no way left but to be singular.
-Telemachus refused "sauver sa vie par un mensonge,"† and many generations have applauded the Archbishop Fenelon for this stern integrity of his hero.
-I will not consent to uphold Free Masonry by means which an honourable man scorns for the saving of his life. worth every thing besides; why sacrifice it upon the shrine of Free Masonry?
+Fen- their truth, I can be in no degree responsible; and have no way left but to be singular.
+Telemachus refused "sauver sa vie par un mensonge,"t and many generations have applauded the Archbishop Fenelon for this stern integrity of his hero. not consent to uphold Free Masonry by means which an honourable man scorns for the saving of his Ufe. worth every thing besides; why sacrifice it upon the shrine of Free Masonry?
 That Free Masonry requires the sacrifice, is proof enough that it is unworthy of the countenance it receives.

 While in the midst of these reflections, a Mason, of some twenty degrees elevation, gathering from report the tenor of the writer's views of the Most Ancient Institution, lays upon the table the "American Masonic Record.
-Albany, Oct.
-13, 1827:" the first page covered with "Extracts of an Oration, delivered before the Grand Lodge of the State of Rhode Island, at Pawtucket, at the celebration of the nativity of St. John the Baptist, June 25, 1827.
+Albany, Oct 13,1827:" the first page covered with "Extracts of an Oration, delivered before the Grand Lodge of the State of Rhode Island, at Pawtucket, at the celebration of the nativity of St John the Baptist, June 25,1827.
 By" [I pity the name.]
-The object of my exalted brother, was to correct mistaken impressions of the dignity and usefulness of Free Masonry; saying, as he handed it, "I really wish you would read that 'How little calculated that was for his faithful purpose, the reader may judge from the following extract, taken from the first column of the paper.
+The object of my exalted brother, was to correct mistaken impressions of the dignity and usefulness of Free Masonry; saying, as he handed it, "I really wish you would t To save his life hy a lie.